 Temples were a place of worship and learning in ancient Egypt.
 In religious customs the temple was seen as ‘the horizon’ of a god, the point at which a god came into creation.
 This meant that every temple was built to honour a specific god.
 Egyptian people went to the temple to pray and women often brought food and goods to the temple as offerings to the gods.
 The temples were run by the chief priests who were rich and powerful.
 Children attended school in the temple, visitors from other towns would also stay there and grain was stored in the temple and shared with those who needed it.
 The Temple of Hatshepsut, known as ‘the most magnificent of the magnificent’ by the ancient Egyptians, was built in worship of the sun god.

-When the ancient Egyptians started trading, they needed to keep record of what they bought and sold.
+When the ancient Egyptians started trading, they needed to keep a record of what they bought or sold.
 This led to the development of their alphabet.
 At first they used picture writing called hieroglyphics, where each picture stood for a sound.
 Scribes primarily did the writing, as most of the population could not write.

 Hieroglyphics can be seen carved into or painted on walls inside temples and pyramids.
 Initially this was the only form of writing, however, Egyptians invented the first form of paper known as papyrus in 3000 BC.
 This enabled the scribes to write down things and create the first written documents.Papyrus refers to a thin paper-like material made by cutting reed collected from the Nile River into thin strips and placing them over each other in a ‘criss-cross’ manner.
 This was then covered with a cloth and hammered straight, creating a surface for writing.